 3. What are the different kinds of projectors?

-There are only three different kinds of projector currently available in the market, and they are DLP, LCoS and LCD where each offers different perks.
+There are only three different kinds of projector currently available on the market, and they are DLP, LCoS, and LCD where each offers different perks.

 4. What is the best contrast ratio for a projector?

 Contrast ratio defines the difference between bright white and deepest black of an image and a 50000:1 is often considered as the best contrast ratio for a projector.

 5. How bright is a 200 lumens projector?

 A projector with 200 lumens is bright enough to produce an image size ranging between 40 inches and 70 inches.
 However, these projectors are palmtop projectors that can be easily carried anywhere.